-It is the responsibility of an agency member to inform their consultant if they are eligible to increase a grade, year or pay point.
+It is the responsibility of an agency member to inform allocations or their consultant if they are eligible to increase a grade, year or pay point.
 The onus of proof of being eligible to upgrade is with the agency member, therefore RN's must provide proof of working sufficient hours per annum as per the Award.
 Agency members are not eligible for back pay.

-ahpra registration (RNs only)
+registration certificate/APC (RNs only)